intel/libvpl/examples/api2x/hello-sharing-vaapi/README.md

 # `hello-sharing-vaapi` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) 2.X common API to :
+This sample shows how to use the Intel® Video Processing Library (Intel® VPL) 2.X common API to :
 - Perform video encode for a VA-API surface with surface sharing.
-- Perform video decode and export mfxFrameSurface1 from oneVPL to a VA-API surface with surface sharing.
+- Perform video decode and export mfxFrameSurface1 from Intel® VPL to a VA-API surface with surface sharing.

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04/22.04;
-| Hardware         | Compatible with IntelÂ® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+| Hardware         | Compatible with Intel® VPL GPU implementation, which can be found at https://github.com/intel/libvpl-intel-gpu
-| What You Will Learn | How to use oneVPL to encode a VA-API surface to H.265 and decode an H.265 encoded video file and save raw frame using VA-API surface sharing
+| What You Will Learn | How to use Intel® VPL to encode a VA-API surface to H.265 and decode an H.265 encoded video file and save raw frame using VA-API surface sharing
 | Time to Complete | 10 minutes

 ## Purpose

 This sample has two command line applications:
 - `hello-sharing-vaapi-import`: takes a file containing a raw format video elementary stream as an argument.
 The application creates a VA-API surface based on the input video stream to be able to illustrate VAAPI surface sharing encoding.
-Using oneVPL, the application encodes the VA-API surface and writes the encoded output to `a out.h265` in H.265 format.
+Using Intel® VPL, the application encodes the VA-API surface and writes the encoded output to `a out.h265` in H.265 format.
 Native raw frame input format: GPU=NV12.
 - `hello-sharing-vaapi-export`: takes a file containing an H.265 video elementary stream as an argument.
-Using oneVPL, the application decodes, exports mfxFrameSurface1 to a VA-API surface and writes the decoded surface to a file `out.raw` in raw format.
+Using Intel® VPL, the application decodes, exports mfxFrameSurface1 to a VA-API surface and writes the decoded surface to a file `out.raw` in raw format.
 Native raw frame output format: GPU=NV12.

 ## Key Implementation details